IGW: Foundation

-IGW was founded in 1949 by Alfons Watteeuw, who was only 19 years old at the time.
-His father Henri Watteeuw was the driving force behind the creation of the company.
+IGW was founded in 1949 by Alfons Watteeuw who was only 19 years old at the time.
+His father, Henri Watteeuw, was the driving force behind the creation of the company.
 He was the first certified technical instructor in West-Flanders.
-As a teacher, guest lecturer at the engineering department of the KU Leuven and technical director of the high school VTI Bruges, he possessed the knowledge and the contacts to set up a successful industrial firm.
+As a teacher and guest lecturer at the engineering department of the KU Leuven, and technical director of the high school VTI Bruges, he possessed the knowledge and the contacts to set up a successful industrial firm.

-The day after Alfons’ graduation, they registered his one-man business “Watteeuw Alfons” at the Commercial Court.
+The day after his graduation, Alfons registered his one-man business “Watteeuw Alfons” at the Commercial Court.

-Address of establishment: the barn in their yard; Rapaertstraat 31, Assebroek (Bruges).

-Around that time German manufacturing plants were being dismantled, as a penalty for the country’s role in the Second World War.
-Father and son visited a few depots and eventually purchased a Lorenz gear shaping machine with a diameter capacity of one meter, from the BMW factory in München.
-That machine would be the first of many…
+Around that time German manufacturing plants were being dismantled as a penalty for the country’s role in the Second World War.
+Father and son visited a few depots and eventually purchased a Lorenz gear shaping machine, with a diameter capacity of one meter, from the BMW factory in München.
+That machine would be the first of many.

 Continuous growth

 Alfons Watteeuw landed his first large-scale order from a renowned firm in 1964.
-The Belgian company Arpic Engineering (that was later acquired by Atlas Copco), contacted Watteeuw with a substantial order that had to be delivered on a very short notice.
+The Belgian company Arpic Engineering, which was later acquired by Atlas Copco, contacted Watteeuw with a substantial order that had to be delivered on a very short notice.

 Furthermore, Alfons always kept his eyes open for opportunities abroad.
 In 1976 Watteeuw got its first purchase from Atlas Copco in the United States.
-That signified an international breakthrough.
 Other international partnerships followed quickly, for example with CNH Industrial, the American producer of New Holland agricultural devices.

 After specializing in agricultural machines, the first investments in the aerospace industry followed.
 In the early eighties, Watteeuw became the supplier of the slat rack wing mechanism for Airbus.

-Father Henri Watteeuw died in 1986.
+Henri Watteeuw died in 1986.
 In 1987 the company, by that time named “MC Watteeuw” (Mechanische Constructie Watteeuw / Mechanical Construction Watteeuw), moved to the Kampveldstraat 51 in Oostkamp, where the main offices and factory are still established.

-Soon after the move Watteeuw started to invest massively in heat treatment.
-Because of that the entire gear production became vertically integrated in the company.
+Soon after the move, Watteeuw started to invest massively in heat treatment.
+As a result, the entire gear production became vertically integrated in the company.
 This helped Watteeuw to distinguish itself from smaller competitors.

 Acquisition by BMT

 To finance further growth, and seeing that his children weren’t planning to take over the company, Alfons Watteeuw started looking for an industrial partner in the early nineties.
-In 1992 Belgium’s longest listed holding BMT took over 60% of the shares in Watteeuw International.
+In 1992, Belgium’s longest listed holding BMT took over 60% of the shares in Watteeuw International.
 Over the years BMT’s participation grew to 100%.
 The group's investments played a significant role in the further expansion of Watteeuw.
 BMT (and with it Watteeuw) stayed listed until 2004.